 Should Dog Food Companies List Ingredients Separately?

-Some people believe that instead of saying “chicken by-product meal” that manufacturers should be forced to list what is in the meal, specifically.
+Some people believe that instead of saying “chicken by-product meal” manufacturers should be forced to list what is in the meal, specifically.

 For example, they might say instead “bone meal, dehydrated liver, dehydrated spleen, dehydrated lung”.

 We understand the point here, however, remember this: they cannot put slaughterhouse trash, hooves, beaks, and feet into their by-product meal.
-The things you are likely concerned about, don’t actually exist in a properly formulated and thoughtfully sourced food.
+The things you are likely concerned about, don’t exist in a properly formulated and thoughtfully sourced food.

 If you believe a company is trying to ‘hide something’ (such as feet or beaks or intestinal contents) by listing a “by-product meal” instead of the individual ingredients within that meal, consider this.